YouTube SEO: How to Optimize Your Videos to Rank

-With more than 500 hours of video uploaded onto YouTube every minute, reaching and engaging the right viewers can seem daunting.
+With more than (opens in a new tab) uploaded onto YouTube every minute, reaching and engaging the right viewers can seem daunting.
 Fortunately, there are SEO recommendations that can help focus marketing efforts, enhance brand awareness and drive traffic.
 As is the case with any quality optimization practice, the object of YouTube SEO is to strategically improve video rankings so your content can reach its intended audience.
 The end goal is to connect with a new demographic of viewers who want to continue seeing your content by subscribing to your channel and visiting your website.

-It’s important to remember that, like any search engine, YouTube uses an algorithm to rank SERP listings that attempt to connect users with the most relevant and useful videos.
+It's important to remember that, like any search engine, YouTube uses an algorithm to rank SERP listings that attempt to connect users with the most relevant and useful videos.
 Also, just because Google owns YouTube, the same SEO practices that help a website rank may not work for a video.
 With that being said, there is overlap.
 Keep in mind that when someone searches for a video in Google, what displays in the SERP will be based on YouTube SEO.
-That means that not only does your video optimization help you rank outside of YouTube, but when someone then watches your video on the platform, it registers as a click-through, translating to all-around site ranking and added organic traffic.
+That means that not only does your help you rank outside of YouTube, but when someone then watches your video on the platform, it registers as a click-through, translating to all-around site ranking and added organic traffic.
 So while there are some basic commonalities between types of SEO practices, having a specific and separate YouTube SEO guide is key.

 YouTube SEO Tips

 Good YouTube SEO starts at the point of content creation.
-To have videos that rank, you need to have a plan.
+To have , you need to have a plan.
 Because the driving force of YouTube is entertainment and education (as opposed to selling a product), video content needs to always provide engaging and self-generated value.
 In other words, a video needs to stand alone, captivating and informing people who may not be familiar with your brand.
 Most importantly, making videos that people want to watch will help your YouTube SERP rankings and place your video on the list of recommended views.
 As you begin creating more SEO-conscious content, use these YouTube SEO tips to get ahead:

-- Video Type – This can be applied in many ways, but the most critical question is the topic of the video and how it should be made.
+- Video Type - This can be applied in many ways, but the most critical question is the topic of the video and how it should be made.
 Choosing the topic of your video means doing some research.
 See what else is already out there relating to the content you want to create and consider what will make yours unique.
 The more tailored and useful your video is, the more people will watch it.
 In terms of how you will make it, think back to education and entertainment.
-A video that relies heavily on relaying information may be best designed as a How-To video, the most popular type of content on YouTube.
+A video that relies heavily on relaying information may be best designed as a How-To video, the (opens in a new tab).
 If the goal is brand awareness, you may choose a more marketing-driven approach, making captivating videos that pique viewer interest.
 Or, and even better, you will do a bit of both!

 - Length - This was once a debated topic, but the consensus seems to be that shorter is not necessarily better.
 The truth is, YouTube actually prefers longer videos (or at least longer videos that people watch all the way through).
 Now, that doesn't mean that videos should be intentionally slow and drawn out—keeping viewers interested with quality content will always be paramount.
 However, a longer video does encourage people to spend more time on the platform, whereas shorter videos make a more fragmented user experience, leading to discontinued use.

-- Watch Time – Here is where quality content comes into play.
-Watch time is essentially how much of a given video someone watches, and by tracking it, YouTube is fighting back against thumbnail clickbait.
+- Watch Time - Here is where quality content comes into play. (opens in a new tab) is essentially how much of a given video someone watches, and by tracking it, YouTube is fighting back against thumbnail clickbait.
 Make sure your video is relevant and accurate so that people who choose to watch it will watch it until the end.
-Don’t front-load all your key information.
+Don't front-load all your key information.
 Instead, spread out the value of your video.
 That way, viewers will be encouraged to watch it all the way through to get everything out of it.